A DEEPER DIVE into the Mystery of Christmas

 Which is why another famous Christmas passage says,

 … unto you is born this day in the city of David a Saviour, which is Christ the Lord.
 And this shall be a sign unto you; Ye shall find the babe wrapped in swaddling clothes, lying in a manger.
 And suddenly there was with the angel a multitude of the heavenly host praising God, and saying, Glory to God in the highest, and on earth peace, good will toward men.
+(Luke 2:11-14)

-At the very end of the Bible in the book titled The Apocalypse of Jesus Christ (“Revelation” for short because that is what the Greek word, transcribed as “apocalypse,” means.) we read …
+At the very end of the Bible in the book titled The Apocalypse of Jesus Christ (“Revelation” for short because that is what the Greek word transcribed as “apocalypse” means) we read …

 6 Then I saw another angel flying in midair, and he had the eternal gospel to proclaim to those who live on the earth—to every nation, tribe, language and people.
 7 He said in a loud voice, “Fear God and give him glory, because the hour of his judgment has come.
 Worship him who made the heavens, the earth, the sea and the springs of water.”
 (Revelation 14:6-7)